Your Horoscope This Week: November 19 to November 25

 Libra Sun & Rising:

-As the week begins, the sun’s final few days in Scorpio helps you better organise yourself financially, while also doing your best to keep your morale up.
-You may notice that more people are gravitating toward you around this time, largely due to the fact that Venus, the Planet of Social Connections, is in your sign.
+As the week begins, the sun’s final few days in Scorpio helps you better organize yourself financially, while also doing your best to keep your morale up.
+You may notice that more people are gravitating toward you around this time, largely due to the fact that Venus, the planet of social connections, is in your sign.
 Everyone feels a bit safer around you, Libra, but it’s not your responsibility to take care of everyone.
 Find a realistic balance between the give-and-take in your friendships, family dynamics, and partnerships.

 Later this week, life gets more vivid and expansive for you, as the sun and Mars both join Mercury and enter Sagittarius (on the 22nd and 24th, respectively), activating your sector of communication and creativity.
 Whatever passion projects you’ve been working on behind the scenes during Scorpio Season are ready to be launched now that it’s Sag Season — it’s important to not just launch them off of mere “vibes” but to actually have a solid plan in place, and a team to delegate tasks to.
 Make that your mission this week.
 Prepare for lift-off.